devsacti/ITservice/README.md

 # Implementation of WEB-APP

-In my Github, basic frameworks is 'Spring (boot)'
+In my Github, basic framework is 'Spring (boot)'

 and, there are many related frameworks(like Django,Persitence Framework,...) that is utilized to webservice Implementation

 i will expand implementations from spring to the other related frameworks

-## Implementations LIST
+## Implementations
 [JAVA-APP](https://github.com/devsacti/JAVA-APP)

 [PYTHON-APP](https://github.com/devsacti/PYTHON-APP)